I know I need SEO, but I don’t know exactly what I need.

 These reviews not only improve your business, they also provide an amazing source of unique content.
 Internet Retailer reveals that an online store can increase its e-commerce conversion rate by 14-76% by adding product reviews.

 Search engine spiders like unique content that is regularly updated, and user reviews are a great way to create more of this on your website.
-According to a Lightspeed Research study, 72% look for product reviews on shopping websites.
+According to data, 88% of consumers trust online reviews as much as personal recommendations.
 This means that potential customers will be searching for the name of the product plus the word ‘review’, or related words such as ‘ratings’.

 Compare these two images on SERPs: